 Online Art Galleries

 The biggest challenge to selling your art online is getting it in front of those rare, unicorn-like beings who love it enough to buy it.
 If you’ve ever created a portfolio website but found visitors few and far between you’ll know how discouraging the whole venture can be.
 The dream of making a living from selling your art can slowly fade as your work gathers dust in a lonely corner of the internet.

-While you’re still finding your audience my first recommendation is to sign up with one (or more) of the best online art galleries or marketplaces allows you to expand your reach in the search for potential buyers.
+While finding your audience it makes sense to join one (or more) of the best online art galleries or marketplaces allows you to expand your reach in the search for potential buyers.
 But didn’t the internet promise an end to artists being represented by galleries?
-Can’t we just sell our work directly to collectors?
-Why maintain the middle man and lose out on a hefty percentage of the sale price?
+Can’t we just sell work directly to collectors, ditch the middle man and keep 100% of the sale price?

 The best online galleries (and there are only a handful of really good ones) will put your work in front of a large demographic actively looking to buy art.
 And people ARE buying art online.
 The Hiscox 2018 Report showed that online art market sales reached an estimated $4.22 billion in 2017 (up 12% from the year before).
 Reputable online galleries with all the curatorial experience, payment protection, promotion skills and guidance they bring to the table.

 So which gallery would I sign up to?
 Without a doubt it would be Saatchi Art.
 Not only are they the biggest online gallery in the world they also do things really well – read about my experience of buying prints from Saatchi Art.